-- Calibration standards are made in tin cups (ThermoFisher part # 252 080 00).
-Turn on the micro-balance and let it warm up for ~ 10 minutes.
-The standards (acetanilide and soil reference) should be dried once per week at 85° C. At the start of the season, dry the standards for ~4 hours, then for 1 hour each week.
-Standards should be put in the desiccator with the cap off for a few minutes after drying in the oven.
-(Check the temperature of the drying oven at MSU with a thermometer.
-Hold arrows for 5 seconds to set temperature). - 2.
-Clean items that will be used for packing the tin cups (glass plate, forceps, micro-spatula, crimper and cylindrical tool (Figure 16)) with ethanol, wipe well with a Kimwipe, and wipe down with DIW.
+- Calibration standards are made in tin cups (CE Elantech, part # 252-080-00).
+Standards must be weighed on a microbalance.
+We do not have a microbalance in the Priscu Lab and have been using the one in the LRES EAL (Environmental Analytical Lab) in Leon Johnson Hall.
+The standards (acetanilide and soil reference) should be dried at 85° C for 24 hours and stored in a desiccator at room temperature until use. - 2.
+Clean items that will be used for packing the tin cups (glass plate, forceps, micro-spatula, crimper and cylindrical tool (Figure 16)) with acetone or ethanol, wipe well with a Kimwipe, and wipe down with DIW.